SanathSridhar/Attention_Models_For_Classification/README.md

 The notebook includes visualization of training and validation loss, training and validation accuracy, and a Receiver Operating Characteristic (ROC) curve.

-## License

-Specify the license for your project.
-You can use a standard license like MIT or Apache 2.0.